 Who doesn’t want to climb more?
 Who doesn’t want to climb harder?

-This eight part series brought to you by Furnace Industries is geared to get you training & ready for the Mixed & Ice climbing season.
-These to-the-point, no B.S. posts will be running from September through December to get you ready for the ice climbing season.
+This eight part series brought to you by AMGA SPI guide Ben Carlson and co-owner of Furnace Industries is geared to get you training preparing you for Mixed & Ice climbing.
+These to-the-point, no B.S. posts will get you ready for the upcoming ice climbing season.
 We’ll use photos and videos to show you the exercise and proper technique with ACE Certified Fitness Trainer and Ice Climber Marian DeWitt.
-These posts are not for beginners.
-We’ll be assuming you know enough about the basics of climbing and working out.
+These posts are not designed for beginners.
+We will assume you know the basics of climbing and working out.

 Whether your goal is a 550’ stout icy directiissima like Bridalveil Falls in Telluride or a bouldery mixed climb at Haffner Creek, this series is meant to get you stronger so you can climb harder, longer, and most importantly, SAFER.
 Because what’s better than climbing?….More climbing!

 Choosing a goal will make training much easier.
 So, what is your goal?
 Aiming to tackle a big new climb this season?
 Weekend warrior?
 Just climb ice as much as you can?
 Write your goals down.
 Right now.
 Make it real.
 Not just on a computer, use an actual pen.
 Set a photo of it as your desktop pic or smartphone background.
 Make it the focus of your ice climbing training.

 Whatever your goals are, you need to be strong and aerobically fit to be safe.
 We’re going to get you there.